jeandiogo/locker/README.md

 Locker is a single header C++20 class with static member functions to lock files on Linux systems, so they can be accessed exclusively or used as (slow) inter-process mutexes.

 **The locking policy is guaranteed only among programs using this library.** Thus, locking a file does not prevent other processes from opening it, but it ensures that only one program at a time will get the lock.
-All locking and unlocking functions accept a single filename, a list of filenames or a vector of filenames.
+All locking and unlocking functions accept a single filename, multiple filenames, a list of filenames or a vector of filenames.
 If the file to be locked does not exist it will be created.
 An exception will be throw if an empty filename is given, if a directory name is given or if the program does not have permission to read and write to the file or to the directory the file is in.
 A process will loose the lock if the lockfile is deleted.
 For this reason, if a file is not found when the unlock function is called, an exception will be throw to indicate that a lock may have been lost during the execution at some point after the lock.
 If you have manually locked a file, do not forget to unlock it.
 The lockings are reentrant, so if for some reason you have locked a file twice, you have to unlock it twice too.
 Therefore, always prefer using the lock guard, which will automatically unlock the file before leaving its scope of declaration.

 **The locker provides process-safety, but not thread-safety.** Once a process has acquired the lock, neither its threads and future forks will be stopped by it nor they will be able to mutually exclude each other by using the filelock.
 Therefore, avoid forking a program while it has some file locked and use ordinary mutexes to synchronize its inner threads.
 Also, lock and unlock operations are independent from open and close operations.
 If you want to open a lockfile you need to use file handlers like "fstream" and close the file before unlocking it.
 To circumvent that this library provides functions to perform exclusive read, write, append and memory-map, which are all process-safe (although still not thread-safe) and will not interfere with your current locks.
 It is still your responsability to handle race conditions among threads trying to open, read and write to files locked by their parent.